Updated: 5 days ago

 Getting to Taman Sri Tebrau from KSL City Mall

 Going back to JB Sentral is really easy — just hop onto any public buses at any of the bus stops opposite Crystal Crown Hotel.
-All buses on the Tebrau Highway that pass through Taman Sri Tebrau are bounded for JB Sentral.
+All buses on the Tebrau Highway that pass through Taman Sri Tebrau are heading for JB Sentral.
 The fare is RM1.30.

 Find all mentioned locations on our Google Map and do take note of the bus stops for Taman Sri Tebrau.